ericnoonan00/EricNoonanIT1025/Lab 2/readme.md

 * *Decimal* is base 10
 * *Hexidecimal* is base 6
 * *Binary* is base 2
-For example:
-* 189 in Decimal would be 10111101 in binary
+For example, 189 in Decimal would be 10111101 in binary (work shown using MS Paint)
-*